apache/trafficserver-ingress-controller/docs/README.md

 7. As of Go 1.12 in order to have `go.mod` within Go paths, you must export: `export GO111MODULE=on` to be able to compile locally.

 ### Compilation
-To compile, type: `go build -o ingress_ats main/main.go`
+To compile, type: `go build -o ingress-ats main/main.go`

 ### Unit Tests
 The project includes unit tests for the controller written in Golang and the plugin written in Lua.